Best guitar strings for Jazz fusion in Drop D

 Ranked by the CYS expert team.
 Updated 2026-04-20.

-For Jazz fusion in Drop D, the ranked pick is Ernie Ball Regular Slinky Cobalt (.010–.046) (.10–.46).
-It earns the top spot because tagged for drop-d and gauges ideal for drop-d.
+For Jazz fusion in Drop D, the ranked pick is Ernie Ball Super Slinky Cobalt (.009–.042) (.9–.42).
+It earns the top spot because tagged for jazz-fusion and tagged for drop-d.
 Below: the full ranking, what real Jazz fusion players in Drop D are using, and why.

 Ranked picks